Got a Cash Windfall? Do These 5 Things First

-Whether you’re the lucky recipient of a work bonus (couple thou!) or the winner of a huge lotto prize (couple mil!), getting a windfall is exciting.
-But a coming into "Princess Diaries"-level money is a big responsibility, too -- especially if you want to maximize its benefit and keep the money working for you.
+Whether you’re the lucky recipient of a big work bonus or the winner of a Powerball super jackpot, getting a cash windfall is beyond exciting.
+But a coming into that much money is a big responsibility, too -- especially if you want to maximize its benefit and keep the money working for you.

 So before you go out and join that caviar-of-the-month club, it’s important that you nail these personal finance basics first.